- Services for Business

-If you are in receipt of a passport benefit you will no longer be eligible to Legal Aid if you have capital worth more than £100,000.
+If you are in receipt of a passport benefit, you will no longer be eligible for Legal Aid if you have capital worth more than £100,000.

 If you have a job you may still be eligible for Legal Aid however, in these circumstances you may have to make a contribution towards the payment of your legal fees.

 If you have a partner, his or her income will be taken into account in the financial assessment.